-- [30] The Respondent further stated that: - a.
+[31] The Respondent further stated that:

+- a.
 The sales comparables were from the same market area (location) as the subject. - b.
-Other than one sale (#5) in respect of a five storey apartment complex, all others were 'low-rise' apartment building sales as there had been no other high-rise property sales in the area. - c.
-These sales comparables, except one (#5), were similar in age to the subject property. - d.
-Three of the Respondent's sales comparables (#2, #4 and #5) were also included in the Complainant's chart as sales comparables #6, #2 and #4, respectively (Exhibit C-1, pages 2, 15, 17 and 19).
+Other than one sale in respect of a five storey apartment complex, all others were 'low-rise' apartment building sales as there had been no other high-rise property sales in the area. - c.
+These sales comparables, except one, were similar in age to the subject property. - d.
+The Respondent had taken care to include only the sales with no less than 20 suites, in order to show as strong similarity to the subject as possible.

-- [31] The Respondent pointed out that the GIM values indicated on the Respondent's and the Complainant's sales comparables charts, even in respect of the same sales, were different because: - a.
-The Respondent relied on the time adjusted sales price for each of the sales comparables and the typical potential gross income (PGI) applicable for the assessment year. - b.
-The Complainant's sales information was obtained from third party (Network) reports that: - i. used actual gross income; - ii. did not identify the year for which the income was shown; - iii. did not apply necessary time adjustment to the sale price; and - iv. did not reflect the changes to the incomes from the time of the sale or the reference point chosen for the third party report. - [32] In addition, the Respondent pointed out that the Complainant's comparables' information did not show any adjustments for the type of building, suite sizes, suite mix, suites with river view and type of construction i.e. wood frame versus concrete high-rise tower. - [33] The Respondent stated that the legislated approach to assessments was based on the use of typical incomes and time adjusted sale prices, in a consistent manner while the Complainant had used third party information that should not be relied upon.
+- e.
+Three of the Respondent's sales comparables #2, #4 and #5 were also included in the Complainant's chart as sales comparables #6, #2 and #4, respectively (Exhibit C-1, pages 2, 17, 19 and 21). - [32] The Respondent pointed out that the GIM values indicated on the Respondent's and the Complainant's sales comparables charts, even in respect of the same sales, were different because: - a.
+The Respondent relied on the time adjusted sales price for each of the sales comparables and the typical PGI applicable for the assessment year. - b.
+The Complainant's sales information was obtained from third party (Network) reports that: - i. used actual gross income; - ii. did not identify the year for which the income was shown; - iii. did not apply necessary time adjustment to the sale price; and - iv. did not reflect the changes to the incomes from the time of the sale or the reference point chosen for the third party report. - [33] In addition, the Respondent pointed out that the Complainant's comparables' information did not show any adjustments for the type of building, suite sizes, suite mix, suites with river view and type of construction i.e. wood frame versus concrete high-rise tower. - [34] The Respondent stated that the legislated approach to assessments was based on the use of typical incomes and time adjusted sale prices in a consistent manner while the Complainant had used third party information that should not be relied upon.
 The Respondent illustrated the point with an example of a recent sale.
 The income figures, the vacancy allowance and the GIM values reported by two third-party agencies varied significantly and hence, could not be relied upon (Exhibit R-2, pages 6-7).
-The Respondent argued that assessment methodology used provided consistent, equitable and reliable outcomes. - [34] The Respondent provided a table of 24 high-rise equity comparables that showed support for the subject assessment of \$132,980 per suite (Exhibit R-1, page 34). - [35] Citing previous Board decisions on the issue (Exhibits R-3 and R-4) the Respondent argued that in both instances, the Boards supported the Respondent's approach of relying on typical income factors applied in a consistent manner; as opposed to the Complainant's process of calculating the GIM values using arguable adjustments to third-party information from unknown sources. - [36] The Respondent concluded by stating that the Complainant's sales were not verified, were not reliable, it wasn't clear as to which year's income was reported and whether or not the parking and laundry income were included.
+The Respondent argued that assessment methodology used by the municipality provided consistent, equitable and reliable outcomes. - [35] The Respondent provided a table of 24 high-rise equity comparables that showed support for the subject assessment of \$146,881 per suite (Exhibit R-1, page 33). - [36] Citing previous Board decisions on the issue (Exhibits R-3 and R-4) the Respondent argued that in both instances, the Boards supported the Respondent's approach of relying on typical income factors applied in a consistent manner; as opposed to the Complainant's process of calculating the GIM values using arguable adjustments to third-party information from unknown sources. - [37] The Respondent concluded by stating that the Complainant's sales were not verified, were not reliable, it wasn't clear as to which year's income was reported and whether or not the parking and laundry income were included.
 The Complainant's adjustment ratios were not supported by any text books or guidelines.
 The Cushman Wakefield GIM report covered various types of property from all areas of the city and could not be applied to the subject assessment without clearly knowing and understanding the supporting information leading to the reported conclusions.
-The Respondent requested the Board to confirm the 2013 assessment of \$38,001,000.
+The Respondent requested the Board to confirm the 2013 assessment of \$40,030,000.